If You Communicate In These 3 Harmful Ways, Expect Divorce

 Examine and recognize when moments of disconnection occur and start to slow down the "spin cycle" for closer examination.
 Create safety in the relationship so emotions and feelings of attachment or disconnect can be discussed.

-A main purpose in this interaction is self-protection.
+The main purpose of this interaction is self-protection.
 As long as we find fault with our partner, we will not have to take responsibility for our role — "It's not me, it's you".

-Finger pointing, accusation, or blame is prevalent.
-This is a dead-end pattern of mutual blame that effectively keeps a couple miles apart and blocks re-engagement for the couple to move towards one another rather than away.
+Finger-pointing, accusation, or blame is prevalent.
+This is a dead-end pattern of mutual blame that effectively keeps a couple of miles apart and blocks re-engagement for the couple to move towards rather than away from one another.

 Solution: Ask questions such as: "Maybe we can talk about what happened?"
 "Can we have a conversation about how we are each feeling about something without it being anyone’s fault?"